-Boy, 16, stabbed to death in Stretford
+Four teenagers arrested after boy, 16, stabbed to death in Stretford

+Suspects, aged between 15 and 17, held on suspicion of murder as victim’s ‘family left devastated’

-A 16-year-old boy has died after being stabbed in Greater Manchester, prompting a murder probe.
+Four teenagers have been arrested after a 16-year-old boy was stabbed to death in Greater Manchester.

-The teenager was found with stab wounds in Thirlmere Avenue, Stretford, shortly before 7pm on Saturday.
+The victim was found with stab wounds in Thirlmere Avenue, Stretford, shortly before 7pm on Saturday.

 He was taken to hospital but he died shortly afterwards, police said.

+Four boys aged between 15 and 17 are being held on suspicion of murder after warrants were carried out overnight in Stretford, Old Trafford and Hulme.

-A large cordon is in place around the area, where officers are conducting extra patrols.
+A large cordon remains in place around the scene, where officers are conducting extra patrols.

+Further cordons are also in place in relation to police activity overnight as investigators continue with their enquiries.

 Superintendent John Harris, of Greater Manchester Police, said: “Tonight a family has been left devastated by this tragic news and our thoughts go out to them at this most shocking and upsetting time.